 - Always type out notes and forms.
-Pain in hands can be a problems for many people with chronic pain.
-And for me I developed nerve damage so my writing became sloppy as the day went on and my hand would ache horribly if I hand-wrote too long.
+Pain in hands can be a problem for many people with chronic pain.
+And for me, I developed nerve damage so my writing became sloppy as the day went on and my hand would ache horribly if I hand-wrote too long.
 This will not be an issue for much longer with e-forms.

 - Snack all day, as it helps with brain fog

 - Have a medium notebook for well used easy reference look up items of those things that are easy to forget for some reason when you are in pain.
 I had these really weird things like how to calculate biweekly income to grossing up income… my brain would forget days of the year or how many weeks in a year.
 Weird things like that on off days.
 So I had a few simple things in there to just look at and go ‘ah of course’ and some more complicated ones.
 As well as important numbers.
 People I’d call for certain things.
 Your ‘go-to’ books for brain fog.